-The discretionary budget will be audited regularly by the Deputy Headteacher throughout the academic year and awards may have to be adjusted accordingly in response to the availability of funds.
+The discretionary budget will be audited regularly by the Assistant Headteacher in charge of PP throughout the academic year and awards may have to be adjusted accordingly in response to the availability of funds.

 7. Approval/amendment

 This policy is approved by the Governing Body of Woodford County High School.
 Any amendments to this Policy require approval by the Governing Body of Woodford County High School.